dmachard/go-dnscollector/doc/transformers.md

 - `threshold-slow`: threshold to set a domain considered as slow regarding latency, value in second
 - `common-qtypes`:  common qtypes list
 - `unallowed-chars`: unallowed list of characters not acceptable in domain name
-- `hreshold-max-labels`: maximum number of labels in domains name
+- `threshold-max-labels`: maximum number of labels in domains name
+- `whitelist-domains`: to ignore some domains

 Default values: